gustavnavar/Grid.Blazor/docs/blazor_client/Filtering.md

 The solution to be implemented will depend on the back-end used to return the grid data.
 I will describe the following 2 cases:

-- for grids using Entity Framework Core it will be necessary to create a stored function on the database, a static method that will call it and configure the ```GridCoreServer``` object:
+- for grids using Entity Framework Core it will be necessary to create a stored function on the database, a static method that will call it and configure the ```GridServer``` object:
     1. For SQL Server you should open the ```SQL Server Studio Management``` tool and execute the following SQL query on your database to create the ```RemoveDiacritics``` function:

        ```sql